uwdata/boba/tutorial/rules.md

 ### Decision Point Values

 Another top-level array, `decisions`, contains possible values of template variables.
-It is also optional, as long as you do not use template variable in your script template.
+It is also optional, as long as you do not use any template variables in your script template.
 The syntax is:

 ```json
 {